|

 120. cabinet

-a storage compartment for clothes and valuables; usually it has a lock
+a storage compartment for clothes and valuables

 "I will see, Mr. Utterson," said Poole, admitting the visitor, as he spoke, into a large, low-roofed, comfortable hall, paved with flags, warmed (after the fashion of a country house) by a bright, open fire, and furnished with costly cabinets of oak.